goodrobots/devFrame/docs/_docs/05-resources.md

 - [Maverick](https://github.com/goodrobots/maverick) -- The original Goodrobots project.
 Maverick is in the process of being updated and will be the go to solution for getting companion computers doing cool things on robots.
 - [APSync](https://ardupilot.org/dev/docs/apsync-intro.html) -- Primarly a serial to WiFi bridge for companion computer to MAVLink based autopilots.
 It provides data sync along with video streaming services.

+## Hardware
+Like software, this is not an exhaustive list, but some of the more popular hardware in use.

+### Autopilot Hardware
+- [Pixhawk](https://pixhawk.org) Is an independent open harware project.
+It helps set the stanadrd for the flight controllers most of use.
+- [F4/F7/Linux](https://ardupilot.org/copter/docs/common-autopilots.html) ArduPilot now supports many different flight controllers.
+Most of these come from the FPV community.

+### Companion Computers
+- [Raspberry Pi](https://www.raspberrypi.org) The SBC that sets the standard for the Maker community.
+Can you say "support".
+- [Up Core](https://up-board.org/upcore/specifications/) More money than a RasPi but also more powerful.
+Intel architecture can make it easier to find drivers, libraires etc.
+- [NVIDIA Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit)  The Nano Developer Kit has become pretty popular for copmuter vision on a budget.

 ## Searching
-Knowing how to use search is an important part of being a good internet citizen and community member.
-For example, it is considered to be bad form to ask a question in a support forum that has already been asked, and likely answered.
-It is expected that you have done some searching to find your own answers prior to asking.
+Knowing how to use search is an important part of being a good internet citizen, and community member.
+It is considered bad form to ask a question in a support forum that has been previously asked, and likely already answered.
+It is expected that you have done some searching to find your own answers prior to posting.

 ## Soldering
 Owning or having access to quality soldering tools is a must for building your own robot.
 Knowing how to use them correctly is just as important as owning them.
 [Here's a really good tutorial](https://www.makerspaces.com/how-to-solder/).
 And plenty of videos on the web.
 Do not underestimate the importance of helping hands and/or jigs to hold things in place while you solder.